Visual Multi-Agent System: Mitigating Hallucination Snowballing via Visual Flow: Experiments

 \textbf{Evaluations.} For the eight selected benchmarks, we largely follow their original evaluation metrics.
 Besides, to assess the level of hallucination snowballing in multi-agent contexts, we propose a hallucination snowballing score (\textit{HS}), which quantifies both the severity and propagation of hallucinations.
 The score could be formulated as follows:

 where $d$ is the hallucination propagation distance, $D$ and $N$ are the total distance and the number of agents in the multi-agent system. $h$ represents the severity of hallucination, a centesimal-point scale score produced by a judge model.
+Here, we employ GPT-5-20250807 as the judge with the prompt as shown in the end of this paper.
 The average score on benchmarks measures the hallucination snowballing; the deeper and broader the snowballing of the hallucination, the higher the score.

-\textbf{MAS Structures.} Some multi-agent systems, \textit{e.g.}, centralized or function-specialized ones, have complicated collaborative or functional division processes.
-As shown in Figure~\ref{structure_appendix}, to minimize uncertainty, we choose four distributed multi-agent system structures, \textit{i.e.}, linear~\citep{hong2024metagpt}, layered~\citep{ishibashi2024self}, random~\citep{qian2025scaling}, and circular~\citep{qian2025scaling} structures, that feature no central agent and a relatively straightforward structure; all agents are equal in status, save for sequential dependencies within the system.
-Among the four MAS structures, circular ones have the densest collaborations and interactions among agents, and theoretically, the multi-agent hallucination snowballing effects are the most serious.
-Thus, all the experiments except the main results are conducted on the circular structure.
+To investigate the sensitivity of hallucination severity assessment, based on external judges, we conduct comparative experiments employing Gemini 2.5 Pro~\citep{comanici2025gemini} as the judge based on POPE benchmark.
+We observe that over 94\% of data discrepancies fall below 10\%, demonstrating the robustness of judge strategy.
+In practical applications, it suffices to ensure all comparisons are conducted under identical judge settings to guarantee the fairness of evaluations.

 \textbf{Implementations.} Experiments are conducted on four or eight NVIDIA H20 96G GPUs.
 The salience of unimodal morphology $\omega$ is 0.3, the temperature scaling $\tau$ is 0.8, the reallocation coefficient $\alpha_1,\alpha_2$ in the middle and deep layers are set to 0.1 and 0.3, and the temperature of generation is set to 1 for MAS.
 For other configurations of baselines, we refer to the original paper.